dan-and/KeepToText/README.md

 # KeepToText

-Convert a Google Keep zip file to a directory of text files, suitable for import into systems such as Evernote
+Convert a Google Takeout zip file containing Google Keep notes to a directory of text files, suitable for import into systems such as Evernote

 Usage:
   python keepToText.py zipfile